richardcornish/django-registrationwall/README.md

 News organizations often allow visitors coming from a social website, usually Google News, a "free pass" that does not count toward their free resource limit.
 The app's default behavior mimics this practice with a whitelist of hosts, whose default is Google, Facebook, and Twitter.
 Customize the list with your own hosts or empty it (`[]`) to prevent "free pass" behavior.

 ```
-# Coming from Google, Facebook, or Twitter is always free
+# Coming from Google, Facebook, or Twitter is free
 PAYWALL_SOCIAL = [
     'google.com',
     'facebook.com',